Kalrissan Rottweilers, Reptiles and Amphibians

 Amber's babies have all since been released but Amber will be with us a while.
 She underwent surgery to repair her lung and bowel the next day and has been a very sick skink.
 Now though, Amber is doing very well and should be released in the coming summer after some well earned r & r!
 For now, we just enjoy her company & she is starting to enjoy ours (now that she isn't getting any more needles!!).
 Like all Bluey's, she LOVES her food!!

 Update: Amber was released in a safe 'dog-free' area 9 months after her attack.

 Krien is a Yellow-Faced Whip Snake who tangled with a cat and came out second best.
 He is a mildly venomous snake and has sutures to two sections of his body and many other puncture wounds.
 His treatment is betadine baths, antibiotic injections and pain relief.
 He will make a full recovery and be released in a few weeks.

 OTHER RESCUED ANIMALS

 We also attend the rescue of all manner of Australian wildlife needing assistance (often in the middle of the night!!).
 Here are some examples:

 Everyone loves a Koala, although they are not the easiest of customers to deal with - particularly the males like Negus here!!
-He was found on the ground very sick and very cranky (he had clamydia - a deadly, highly contageous and common problem for Koalas).
-He was transported immediately to Australia Zoo Wildlife Hospital, where he remained for several months recieiving intensive antibiotic treatment.
+He was found on the ground very sick and very cranky (he had chlamydia - a deadly, highly contagious and common problem for Koalas).
+He was transported immediately to Australia Zoo Wildlife Hospital, where he remained for several months receiving intensive antibiotic treatment.
 He was released totally healthy not long after - see his parting shot above.